What generate our

 Along the same line of my research,

-I finally found a new type of dopamine neuron which teaches the habitual behavior specifically (Cell, 2015).
+I finally found a new type of dopamine neuron which teaches the habitual behavior specifically (Frontiers in Neuroanatomy 2013 and Cell 2015).

 My new findings for habitual behavior will give new ideas how the primates behave and how to treat brain disorders.